oyanzhi/tp/docs/DeveloperGuide.md

       Step 2a1 is repeated until a correct index has been entered.

-      Use case resumes to step 3.
+      Use case resumes at step 3.

 * 3a.
 The user cancels the deletion.